ci-group/revolve/README.md

-# Triangle of Life - Robogen Robot specification
+# Triangle of Life - Robot specification
-This repository contains just the robot specification of the Triangle of Life - Robogen project, in Google's Protobuf format.
+This repository contains just the robot specification of my Triangle of Life project, in Google's Protobuf format.
 Tools are included to generate header files, a shared library and Python includes.
+Tools are also included to convert between supported formats.

-Actual details about the robots can be found at http://www.robogen.org/wiki/index.php/Documentation.
+This is still a work in progress, no working code is present yet.